 They also recently introduced Tiered Maintenance Margin Ratio System on Futures Trading in order to avoid cascade liquidation of orders and to allow for minimizing the risk of clawback.
 Currently, the exchange liquidates all open positions if a user cannot keep equity above required risk margins.
 The system is called full liquidation and will soon be replaced by the tiered one where open positions will not need to be liquidated all like is currently with full liquidation.

 In fixed margin mode, which is incoming, only the positions of the liquidation side will be closed when forced-liquidation is triggered (when the same conditions for 10x and 20x as explained above are met).
-Unlike with the existing full liquidation system that offers 10 or 20x leverage and where positions are fully liquidated when margin call occurs and where margin call for all positions are the same, the new partial 1-100 x leverage liquidates positions partially when margin call occurs and the larger the positions are held, the higher Maintenance Margin Ratio will be required and the lower the leverage will be available.
+Unlike with the exchange's existing full liquidation system that offers 10 or 20x leverage and where positions are fully liquidated when margin call occurs and where margin call for all positions are the same, the new partial 1-100 x leverage liquidates positions partially when margin call occurs and the larger the positions are held, the higher Maintenance Margin Ratio will be required and the lower the leverage will be available.
 For Futures Margin Trading, the new system awards higher effective leverages of 1-100 x for BTC, 1-50x for EOS, ETH, LTC, BCH; 1-30 x for ETC, XRP; and 1-20x for BSV and TRX.

 In regard to fees charged for leveraged amounts, or the daily interest fees, you can refer this link.
 Basically, they vary from crypto to crypto with BTC at 0.02%; ETH, QTUM, XRP, EOS, DASH, TRX, BCH and LTC at 0.01%; ETC at 0.02%; NEO 0.033%; USDT 0.0425%; and BSV 0.0113%.
 The maximum amount to be loaned as leverage also differs from crypto to crypto and all are quoted in USDT with BTC for instance leading at 2m USDT, ETH 1.5 m etc etc according to the table in the previous link.

-London-based XENA offers XENA Perpetuals, which are cryptocurrency-settled derivative contracts intended to mirror spot prices of underlying assets or indexes.
+London-based XENA offers XENA Perpetuals, which are cryptocurrency-settled derivative contracts that are intended to mirror spot prices of underlying assets or indexes.
 Perpetuals are like futures in that they are agreements to buy an asset at a pre-determined price.
 However, unlike futures, they do not expire and are viewed as better hedging opportunities against a price drop.

 On this exchange, you can trade Bitcoin, GRAM, Bitcoin volatility, mining difficulty and other underlying assets.
 Besides, you can trade to short or long a position, and therefore benefit whichever direction the crypto or asset market is moving.
 XENA then offers 100x leverage for each of the perpetual contracts traded on the platform.